-- \ The Authority began offering NJCLASS loans in 1991, pursuant to P.L.
+- A. The Authority began offering NJCLASS loans in 1991, pursuant to P.L.
 1991, c.
-268 - \ The Authority services all NJCLASS loans in-house, including: - Standard NJCLASS loans (10-year, 15-year, or 20-year repayment options) - NJCLASS Consolidation loans (25-year or 30-year repayment options) - Consolidation is available only for borrowers of two or more NJCLASS loans - NJCLASS Refinance loans (10-year or 15-year repayment options) - ReFi+ loans are available for borrowers with NJCLASS and federal Parent PLUS loans as well as school-certified private educational loans. - Borrowers of NJCLASS loans must meet credit underwriting and other criteria - The student borrower or cosigner(s) must meet both minimum income and credit score requirement: - Minimum income required is \$40,000 - Minimum credit score required is 670 - o Student must not have an outstanding default on a federal or state student loan - Verification of student's enrollment at eligible postsecondary institution - Certification by postsecondary institution that loan amount does not exceed total cost of attendance minus all grant and scholarship aid for which the student qualified - o Postsecondary institution verifies each student's academic progress - Applicants can opt-in to receive text updates regarding the loan application process
+268 - B. The Authority services all NJCLASS loans in-house, including: - 1) Standard NJCLASS loans (10-year, 15-year, or 20-year repayment options) - 2) NJCLASS Consolidation loans (25-year or 30-year repayment options) - a.
+Consolidation is available only for borrowers of two or more NJCLASS loans - 3) NJCLASS Refinance loans (10-year or 15-year repayment options) - a.
+ReFi+ loans are available for borrowers with NJCLASS and federal Parent PLUS loans as well as school-certified private educational loans. - C. Borrowers of NJCLASS loans must meet credit underwriting and other criteria - 1) The student borrower or cosigner(s) must meet both minimum income and credit score requirement: - a.
+Minimum income required is \$40,000 - b.
+Minimum credit score required is 670 - 2) Student must not have an outstanding default on a federal or state student loan - 3) Verification of student's enrollment at eligible postsecondary institution - 4) Certification by postsecondary institution that loan amount does not exceed total cost of attendance minus all grant and scholarship aid for which the student qualified - 5) Postsecondary institution verifies each student's academic progress - 6) Applicants can opt-in to receive text updates regarding the loan application process

 Figure 1.
-Income of Borrowers Approved for NJCLASS Loans from July 1, 2022 to June 30, 2023 (Excludes Refinance & Consolidation loans)
+Income of Borrowers Approved for NJCLASS Loans from July 1, 2023 to June 30, 2024 (Excludes Refinance & Consolidation loans)

-- \ Postsecondary Institutions' eligibility to participate is reviewed annually - NJCLASS loans may only be used to pay for certified costs of degree or certificate programs at accredited postsecondary education institutions that are eligible to participate in federal Title IV financial aid programs - o Institutions must have federal three-year cohort default rate below 25%
+- D. Postsecondary Institutions' eligibility to participate is reviewed annually - NJCLASS loans may only be used to pay for certified costs of degree or certificate programs at accredited postsecondary education institutions that are eligible to participate in federal Title IV financial aid programs - 2) Institutions must have federal three-year cohort default rate below 25%

 Figure 2.
-Total NJCLASS Loans by Purpose Outstanding Loan Balance as of June 30, 2023
+Total NJCLASS Loans by Purpose Outstanding Loan Balance as of June 30, 2024

-- \ Average Amount of NJCLASS Loan in the prior 12 months ending June 30, 2023: \$24,520 - \ Borrowers choose their interest rate by selecting one of three repayment terms - Option 1: Principal and interest immediately upon disbursement - Option 2: Interest only during in-school period - o Option 3: Defer principal and interest during in-school period
+- E. Average Amount of NJCLASS Loan in the prior 12 months ending June 30, 2024: \$23,017 - F. Borrowers choose their interest rate by selecting one of three repayment terms - 1) Option 1: Principal and interest immediately upon disbursement - 2) Option 2: Interest only during in-school period - 3) Option 3: Defer principal and interest during in-school period

 Figure 3.
-Academic Year 2023-2024 Interest Rates and APRs
+Academic Year 2024-2025 Interest Rates and APRs

-Compare NJCLASS and Federal Parent PLUS rates for Academic Year 2023-24 Terms NJCLASS No Administrative Fee Federal Parent PLUS Rate'/APR - Origination Fee 4.228% Repayment 10 - Year 5.69% APR 8.05% / 9.053% APR Immediate repayment of principal and interest while in school 15 - Year 5.89% APR 8.05% / 8.959% APR Interest only payments while in school 20 - Year Option 3 7.49% APR 8.05% / 8.732% APR Full deferment while enrolled in school at least half time Party to the loan The student or parent is the borrower.
+Compare NJCLASS and Federal Parent PLUS rates for Academic Year 2024-25 Terms NJCLASS No Administrative Fee Federal Parent PLUS Rate 3 /APR - Origination Fee 4.228% Repayment 10 - Year 2 5.99% APR 9.08% / 10.102% APR Immediate repayment of principal and interest while in school 15 - Year 2 6.99% APR 9.08% / 10.009% APR Interest only payments while in school 20 - Year 2 7.99% APR 9.08% / 9.785% APR Full deferment while enrolled in school at least half time Party to the loan The student or parent is the borrower.
 A parent, relative, or other US Citizen or eligible Non-Citizen may co-sign the loan.
 Parent Only

-Borrowers can also receive an interest rate reduction of 0.25%, subject to availability of funds, with an automatic recurring repayment plan of principal and interest.
+G. Borrowers can also receive an interest rate reduction of 0.25%, subject to availability of funds, with an automatic recurring repayment plan of principal and interest.

-P.L.
+Introduction: P.L.
 2017, Chapter 129 requires this report to address eight (8) specific elements, which are identified on pages 6 through 11 in bold font as P.L.
 2017, c.
 129(1)(a) through P.L.
 2017, c.
 129(1)(h).